alomb/FlatlandChallenge/README.md

 Getting started
 ---

-In order to run locally, install the dependencies listed in environment.yml or create a Anaconda virtual environment executing:
+In order to run locally, install the dependencies listed in environment.yml or create an Anaconda virtual environment executing:

 conda env create -f environment.yml

-Training or evaluating the different approaches can be performed running the files src/d3qn/d3qn_main.py, src/psppo/ps_ppo_main.py and curriculum/curriculum_learning.py.
+Training and evaluating the different approaches can be performed running the files src/d3qn/d3qn_main.py, src/psppo/ps_ppo_main.py and curriculum/curriculum_learning.py.
 In PS-PPO and D3QN evaluation is chosen setting evaluation_mode to True.

 Team members